tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 <img src='Resources/ac04.png' width=450><br>

 Using partial autocorrelation, you can dive even deeper.
 PACF allows you to see not just which lags are correlated but which ones have the heaviest effect on all the others.
 Below we can see that lags 0 and 1 account for the rest of the days' temperatures.
-This starts over agan at lag 25, because a new day begins.
+This starts over again at lag 25, because a new day begins.
 This means that the temperatures for the entire day are dependent on the temperatures from lags 0 and 1.
 Remember, lag is another word for your time interval!
 In this case, hours.

 <img src='Resources/ac05.png' width=450><br>